 4 minute exposure using a 15 stop ND filter in Grand Teton National Park.

 5) Use a Shutter release remote.
 These are critical if you are using a shutter speed slower than 30 seconds as you must then turn to bulb mode.
 But even out of bulb mode, using a shutter release is one more way to eliminate the chances of bumping your frame and increasing sharp focus.
-If you don’t have a shutter release you can also use your camera’s timer delay.
+Your camera’s timer is also a great option.
+I often use a 2 second timer.

 6) Cover your eyepiece viewfinder to prevent light from coming into the frame as this creates undesirable light leaks.
 My Nikon D810 and D850 have a little door that covers the eyepiece.
 But otherwise, I would cover it with a black/dark cloth or anything else that will keep the light out.